jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 "run_bootstrap.sh" script specified in the Vagrantfile.
 This script runs and logs the "bootstrap.sh" script.

+While "vagrant up" is running, Windows users may see the following warnings:
+1. A Windows Firewall warning about vboxheadless.exe.
+This exception is needed for Vagrant, and should be allowed.
+2. A warning that VirtualBox is attempting to make changes to the system.
+   This is needed for the host-only networking to work correctly, and should be allowed.

 WARNING:
 -------------------------------------------------------------------------------
 Each time the provisioning script is run, it drops the PostgreSQL cluster data